songcui/chainMapReduce/README.md

 ==============

 This code is trying to implement a friend recommendation algorithm by automatically chaining 2 Hadoop MapReduce jobs.
+It runs successfully under Cloudera Quickstart VM with Hadoop 2.0.
 The details of this algorithm are described in Stanford Course CS 246, 2014 HW1.
 Each line in the input text file (http://snap.stanford.edu/class/cs246-data/hw1q1.zip) records UserID&lt;tab>FriendID where FriendID is a list of user's friend separated by comma.
 The algorithm will recommend 10 users with most common friends outside the friendlist for each UserID with a format UserID&lt;tab>RecommendFriendID where RecommendFriendID is a list of recommended UserID separated by comma.
 The recommended UserID will be in a decreasing order of the number of mutual friends.
 If there are recommended users with the same